 An important advantage of nonprofit SEO is its reasonable budget.
 It’s possible to achieve many initial SEO content-related goals by using free or low-cost tools that are readily available online.

-AnswerThePublic and Google Trends can help you learn what your target audience is interested in, with the aim to create high-quality blogs.
+AnswerThePublic and Google Trends can help you learn what your target audience is interested in, to create high-quality blogs.
 You can also use BuzzSumo to discover what type of content is currently popular to find potential outreach opportunities.
-Platforms like Semrush and Moz can assist with targeted keyword search as well.
+Platforms like Semrush and Moz can assist with targeted keyword research as well.

-Even if you have excellent content ideas for your website, SEO tools can help you figure out what will resonate most with your target audience.
+Even if you have excellent content ideas for your website, SEO tools can help you determine what will resonate most with your target audience.

 4. Boost your backlinks